 Katrin-Anna Zibuschka - Lead Programmer

 After years of ordinary software development, Katrin decided to turn her passions for computer science, social engagement and games into profession.
-She did a bachelors degree in "MultiMediaTechnology" and joined Die Gute Fabrik in 2017 as a programming intern on Mutazione.
-These days Katrin works from Austria and focuses on programming and interdisciplinary communication.
-You can find her portfolio at colorfulkati.com
+She joined Die Gute Fabrik in 2017 as a programming intern on Mutazione.
+These days Katrin works from Austria and focuses on all the leftover programming tasks.
+You can find her on Twitter @colorfulKati and her portfolio at colorfulkati.com.

 Morten Mygind - Senior Programmer